-This is the first option you need to select.
-After you make your selection, you will see additional options for the material you have chosen.
-For example, if you choose Hardwood, you will get options for Oak, Cherry, Birch, Bamboo, etc.
+After you make your initial selection, you will see additional options.
+For example, if you choose Hardwood, you will get options for: Oak, Cherry, Birch, Bamboo, etc.

-Again, we will use hardwood floors as an example.
-Wood flooring is usually divided into 3 grades or quality levels.
-For hardwoods, they are:
+Again, we will use hardwood as an example.
+It is usually divided into 3 grades or quality levels:

 1) Clear or 1st Grade